escaperr94/escaperr94.github.io/content/arts/index.md

 Sadly, I don't have time for these things anymore.
 Life got busier, priorities shifted.

-These days, I'm more focused on **math** and **coding** which, honestly, I also consider art forms.
+These days, I'm more focused on **math** and **coding**, which, honestly, I also consider art forms.
 There's beauty in a clean proof, elegance in well-structured code.
 It's a different kind of creativity, but it suits me better right now.

 Maybe one day I'll return to paper and strings.
 But for now, my canvas is the terminal, and my brush is logic.

 ---

-*This page is a quiet archive of the things I once tried to create, not to show skill, but to remember what it felt like to explore.*
+<p class="art-caption">This page is a quiet archive of the things I once tried to create, not to show skill, but to remember what it felt like to explore.</p>